Domestic policy of the George W. Bush administration: Environment

 In December 2003, Bush signed legislation implementing key provisions of his Healthy Forests Initiative.
 Another subject of controversy is Bush's Clear Skies Initiative, which seeks to reduce air pollution through expansion of emissions trading.

 Bush signed the Great Lakes Legacy Act of 2002 authorizing the federal government to begin cleaning up pollution and contaminated sediment in the Great Lakes, as well as the Brownfields Legislation in 2002, accelerating the cleanup of abandoned industrial sites, or brownfields, to better protect public health, create jobs, and revitalize communities.

+The EPA under Bush altered the standard for wetlands to be protected in 2007.

 Bush stated his reason for not supporting the Kyoto Protocol was that it unfairly targeted the United States while being deliberately lenient with certain developing countries, especially China and India.
 Bush stated, "The world's second-largest emitter of greenhouse gases is China.
 Yet, China was entirely exempted from the requirements of the Kyoto Protocol."

 Bush also questioned the science behind the global warming phenomenon, insisting that more research be done to determine its validity.